Sylvie761/hello-world/README.md

 # hello-world
 hi

-i just want anintroducer bot on discord
+i just want an introducer bot on discord